casunlight/load_balanced_rest_client/README.md

 Automatically load balances a [Rest Client](https://github.com/rest-client/rest-client), allowing you to enjoy the benefits of redundancy without any additional points of failure.

-This is a WIP.
-When production-ready, it will be moved to a new repo under BitLove.

 Usage
 -----